bibak453/py_heart/README.md

 I am not sure on what the secondary value is for.
 (00,08,10) in toheart.c when calling for a choice there is a SetSavePoint function

-After calling Choice there are 3 Nazo6B and with my logic it would probaly mean is that each statement after Nazo6B is included in that choice Selection. #TODO: Verify
+After calling Choice there are 3 Nazo6B and with my logic it would probably mean is that each statement after Nazo6B is included in that choice Selection. #TODO: Verify

-Push2D and Return2D are a very veird way of jumping.
-Push2D takes 3 parameters (00 01 03) look at this like 0001.SCN blk 03
-This commands saves this to the memory and when the Return 2D is used then it calculates a new position to jump into like this:
-ToHeartLoadScenario(lvns, state->flag[TOHEART_FLAG_2D_SCN] * 256 +state->flag[TOHEART_FLAG_2D_SCN+1],state->flag[TOHEART_FLAG_2D_BLK]);
-the calculated values in this example would be (scn = 00*256 + 01 | blk 03) Why?
-now I know why.
-Because multiplying a 8bit value by 8bits will shift it into a 16bit value.
+When multiplying a 8bit value by 8bits will shift it into a 16bit value.
 Magic.
 Still don't know how Return2D works when Push2D wasn't called at all.

 #TODO: Some commands are used in a specific way.
 Need to analyze each of them